codr7/swifties/README.md

 ```

 ### todo
-- implement unuote in all forms
+- implement quote1/2 in all forms like stack
 - add lambdas
     - extract subclass from Func
     - add type